History of education in Wales (1701–1870): Curriculum

 An 1847 government report included lists of the subjects taught in every day school in Wales.
 The lists tended to focus heavily on reading, writing, arithmetic and religion.
 Some schools taught a wider range of subjects such as vocal music, grammar, drawing, geography and the history of England.
 Certain teachers are known to have taught lessons focused on Welsh topics in the 1860s.
 A few schools taught subjects such as algebra, chemistry, astronomy and training for employment.
 An 1864 manual on teaching Welsh children with little English recommended that older children should be given information on subjects such as "countries ... and important events in the reigns of English Kings" to memorise.
 However, the book was cautious about widening the curriculum, commenting that "indispensable" subjects such as reading and religion should be prioritised.

 The Bible was often used in reading lessons as it was widely available and many schools had been established with a religious motivation.
 Some schools were buying books from the commercial market intended for children learning to read.
 These books were more effective teaching materials, especially as many children were also learning a new language, but schools had difficulties affording enough copies and different versions for varying levels of ability.
 The 1864 manual argued that dictation was a useful way for pupils to practise their spelling.
 The manual indicated that the emphasis of writing lessons for younger children should be on dictation, but argued that more advanced pupils should be expected to write in their own words about topics within their realm of experience.
 It commented that this would make pupils think about their work, help them learn how to write and, by extension, speak naturally in English.

+In the mid 19th century, educated opinion was increasingly sympathetic to female schooling; which was considered a way to make them better wives and mothers.
+One example of this view was Y Gymraes [The Welshwoman], a short-lived journal edited by Evan Jones in the early 1850s.
+While celebrating the Victorian ideal of women being devoted housewives, it argued that families, and especially children, would benefit from having an educated mother.
+In a 1840 report on schooling in South Wales, Tremenheere argued that that there was a necessity for "industrial training of female children with reference to the careful and proper discharge of domestic duties" School inspection reports in the 1850s encouraged the teaching of home economics and needlework to girls.
+Under the Revised Code, schools could loose government funding if they did not teach girls sewing.